jsdealy/latin/miscellae/guideToLatinConversation.md

 What is the state of the
 weather?

-The weather is beauti-
+The weather is beautiful.
-ful.

 The weather is very
 gloomy.

 The weather is splendid.

-The weather is uncer-
-tain.

-The weather is unfavor-
+The weather is uncertain.

-able to setting out.
+The weather is unfavorable to setting out.

 The weather was never
 so bad.